|Maryland, Delaware||Truck driver|

 De Shong’s enlistment data card had an error in his service number, made either during encoding in 1943 or when the card was digitized decades later, listing it as 66719356 rather than 6719356.

-Special thanks Private 1st Class De Shong’s nephew, Thomas Wade, and to the Delaware Public Archives for the use of their photos.
+Special thanks Private 1st Class De Shong’s nephew, Thomas Wade, and to the Delaware Public Archives and the Maryland Museum of Military History for the use of their photos.

 Balkoski, Joseph.
 Beyond the Beachhead: The 29th Infantry Division in Normandy.
 Revised ed.
 Stackpole Books, 2005.